Back to Networking Knowledge Hub

 How the Overlay Works

 Before jumping into commands, it's worth understanding the approach.
-An overlay filesystem layers a writable tmpfs (RAM disk) on top of a read-only persistent directory.
-NetBird sees a normal writable , but writes go to RAM while reads fall through to the persistent copy on disk.
+We mount a tmpfs (RAM disk) and copy persistent state into it, then bind mount it over .
+NetBird sees a normal writable , but all writes go to RAM.

 The persistent copy lives at .
 After initial setup or any configuration change, you manually copy the runtime state back to this persistent directory.
-On the next reboot, the overlay rebuilds with your saved state as the base layer.
+On the next reboot, the tmpfs is recreated and populated from your saved state.

 Prerequisites